 DECIDING ON THE PERMIT

-Major siting permit applications are reviewed by the following CRM Program Agencies: the Department of Lands and Natural Resources (DLNR); Division of Environmental Quality (DEQ); Department of Public Works (DPW); Department of Community and Cultural Affairs, Division of Historic Preservation (HPO); Commonwealth Utilities Corporation (CUC); the Department of Commerce, and the Coastal Resource Management Office (CRM).
+Major siting permit applications are reviewed by the following CRM Program Agencies: the Department of Lands and Natural Resources (DLNR); Division of Environmental Quality (DEQ); Department of Public Works (DPW); Department of Community and Cultural Affairs, Historic Preservation Office (HPO); Commonwealth Utilities Corporation (CUC); the Department of Commerce, and the Division of Coastal Resource Management (DCRM).